seagarwu/askai-extension/README.md

 ### 1. User Interaction & Context Management
 - **Context-aware activation** – opens only from the right-click menu, keeping your browsing flow uninterrupted until you call it.
 - **Flexible querying**
-  - Selected text → Ask AI
+  - Selected text → Ask AI (the highlight and its source URL are bundled into the prompt)
-  - No selection → Ask AI with current page URL
+  - No selection → Ask AI with the current page URL
   - Select text *inside* an Ask AI window to start a related thread.
-- **Multi-model switcher** – ChatGPT Turbo / Turbo-16k / Gemini 2.5 Flash / Gemini 2.5 Flash Lite … choose per query.
+- **Multi-model switcher** – ChatGPT Turbo / Turbo-16k / Gemini 2.5 Flash Lite … choose per query.

 ### 2. Conversation & Window Management
 - **Independent windows** – each popup keeps its own continuous chat across tabs.
 - **Multi-window control** – open many windows; close with ❌ or <kbd>Esc</kbd>.
+- **Conversation history sidebar** – double-click a title to rename it, use the inline delete icon to prune old threads, and reopen any chat directly inside the Ask AI window.
 - **Drag-and-move** – drag the title bar, or press <kbd>Ctrl</kbd> + <kbd>Left Click</kbd> anywhere.

 ### 3. UI & Navigation